Hoi An – A World Heritage Site

 Hoi An estuary once had lots of lakes, rivers and islands.
 The ancient name of this estuary is Cua Dai Chiem meaning “Great Cham Estuary”.
 Researchers believe Hoi An was the seaport for former capital of Tra Kieu and My Son sanctuary.

-Hoi An is a beautiful town located on the banks of Thu Bon River by the sea.
+The town is located on the banks of Thu Bon River by the sea.
 In the early days, this site was already a busy harbor serving trade between Southeast Asia, China and Japan.

 Due to people’s awareness and local policies, the town has been well preserved.
 Its architect reflects the influences of both indigenous and foreign.
 Beside that it is well known for lots of attractions such as famous silk tailor shops, lantern lit streets, shoes makers, museums, communal houses and organic vegetable village.
-All these things make Hoi An a fascinating destination to explore.
+All these things make Hoi An one of the most fascinating destinations in Vietnam.